helenzhou6/FAC-Notes/weekThirteen.md

 }
 ```
 * With the `state` object: need to be initial **controlled component** i.e. the state needs default values set (not a controlled react component, and then will treat it as an HTML stuff)
-`setState` method: pass it a function that takes the previous state and returns a new state object
+`setState` method: pass it a function that takes the previous state and returns a new state object - if changes, React knows and will update the DOM accordingly
   * ensure state is always updated correctly, as `setState` calls do not necessarily happen synchronously in order (React may batch them for performance).
   * `setState()` order is important - uses object passed in based on state to create a new object — immutable state: - doesn’t mutate the original state.
   * Only mutate `setState()` —> do not use `this.state` (except in constructor) to change, only within setSate.